 — Lauren —

-- Pork Ribs.
+- Use Any Type of Ribs.
 This crockpot ribs recipe will work for any style of pork ribs.
 We did baby back ribs, but country-style ribs or spare ribs could be used too.
 I haven’t tried crock pot boneless ribs or beef ribs yet, but I see no reason why those wouldn’t work so feel free to experiment.
-(Just save the pork shoulder or pork butt for Slow Cooker Pulled Pork.)

 - Color.
 When done, the meat in the middle should be white, and there shouldn’t be any pink juices.